SymfonyCasts/symfony7/sfcasts/outline/outline.md

 - And to be clear: this is NOT `buildView()` - transformers PRODUCE the view data both ways, `buildView()` only EXPOSES it to Twig at render time

-## Unit-testing forms: start with the isolated pieces
+# Unit Testing Isolated Pieces
 - What about testing forms?
 - Before testing a whole form type, notice how much form LOGIC we pushed into tiny standalone classes
 - Those are the easiest and most valuable things to test - no framework bootstrapping needed
 - This is a hidden payoff of transformers/validators: they're trivially unit-testable
 - Make sure the test tools are installed: `symfony composer require --dev symfony/test-pack`

+## Testing the Data Transformer
 - First, test the transformer
 - Run `symfony console make:test`
 - Choose `TestCase` (plain PHPUnit test, no Symfony dependencies)